 3. Two truths and a lie

+The next time you’re brainstorming fun games for team building, don’t forget the classic game two truths and a lie.
 This game allows people to share information about themselves while letting each person set the level of disclosure they are comfortable with.
 The full outline of the game is described here, but the main idea is that your group sits in a circle and each person tells two true things about themselves and one fake thing.
 After these disclosures, the group has to vote on which statement isn’t true.
-Revelations may be funny or poignant, but they're guaranteed to hold everyone's attention.
+Revelations may be funny or poignant, but they’re guaranteed to hold everyone’s attention.

 4. The great egg drop